eclipse/xacc/docs/_posts/2017-06-16-xacc-rigetti-acc.markdown

 developing quantum computing hardware and software and bring it to market.
 They are working to build a cloud quantum computing platform for AI and computational chemistry.
 They currently have a QVM simulation server that can be accessed via a REST API with a private API key.
-They are also working hard to provide open source programming tools for interfacing with the QPU - specifically, the pyquil python framework [PyQuil](https://github.com/rigetticomputing/pyquil).
+Rigetti has also done great work as of late in providing open source programming tools for interfacing with their QVM - specifically, the PyQuil python framework [PyQuil](https://github.com/rigetticomputing/pyquil).

-Recently, the ORNL QCI [(quantum.ornl.gov)](quantum.ornl.gov), the XACC project, and the Software and Applications Team from Rigetti have begun collaborating in an effort to expose the Rigetti QPU and programming tools to XACC and its user community.
+Recently, the ORNL QCI [(quantum.ornl.gov)](quantum.ornl.gov), the XACC project, and the Software and Applications Team from Rigetti have begun collaborating in an effort to expose the Rigetti QVM server and programming tools to XACC and its user community.
 This article describes the results of that work - specifically, a new XACC Accelerator implementation that executes quantum kernels on the Rigetti QVM server.
-For a tutorial on how to use XACC and the Rigetti Accelerator, check out [Rigetti Tutorial](https://ornl-qci.github.io/xacc/tutorials/rigetti).
+For a more hands-on tutorial on how to use XACC and the Rigetti Accelerator, check out [Rigetti Tutorial](https://ornl-qci.github.io/xacc/tutorials/rigetti).

 ## RigettiAccelerator

 The RigettiAccelerator is an implementation or realization of the pluggable XACC Accelerator interface.
 The RigettAccelerator class architecture diagram is shown in Figure 1.
-The RigettiAccelerator's implementation of the Accelerator::execute method is charged with two primary tasks: (1) the translation of the XACC IR (found in the provided Function instance) to an equivalent Quil string, and (2) constructing and executing an appropriate HTTPS Post on the [(api.rigetti.com)](api.rigetti.com) server.
+The RigettiAccelerator's implementation of the Accelerator::execute() method is charged with two primary tasks: (1) the translation of the XACC IR to an equivalent Quil string, and (2) constructing and executing an appropriate HTTPS Post on the Rigetti QVM server.
 The only remaining thing to do once those two tasks are complete is to processes the resultant response from the server.

 <figure>